Blog

 Cons

-Early-signal data for new market entry
+Early-signal data for first-mover advantage

-Most valuable features are behind a paywall
+Best features are behind a paywall

-Clear data visualizations and growth charts
+Clear growth visualizations and charts

-Coverage tends to focus on U.S. and English-speaking markets
+Skews toward U.S. and English-speaking markets

 Identifies entire categories, not just keywords

-Trend data is predictive, not a guarantee of success
+Trend data is predictive, not guaranteed

-Implementation Complexity 🔄
+Complexity

 Product Hunt